jeremy-jarvis/applitools-demo/set-up-applitools.md

 You can follow the steps below to set up an Applitools test suite.
 See [this commit in the example repository](https://github.com/jeremy-jarvis/applitools-demo/commit/7fad99f62ed065c31d8d3fdf0607e1d47a8aec80) for the resulting changes.
 You might also find [this documentation](https://applitools.com/tutorials/protractor.html) helpful.

 Note: You will need an [Applitools](https://applitools.com/) account to run the tests.
-The tests will upload screenshots to your account on the Applitools web interface for easy viewing and approving.
+The tests will upload screenshots to your account on the Applitools Eyes web dashboard for easy viewing and approving.

 ## Install Applitools
 Run this command from the project folder to install the `@applitools/eyes-protractor` NPM package.